soymadip/nsticky/README.md

-./target/release/nsticky remove <window_id>       # Remove a window from the sticky list ./target/release/nsticky list                      # List all sticky windows ./target/release/nsticky toggle-active             # Toggle sticky state of the active window
+./target/release/nsticky remove <window_id>       # Remove a window from the sticky list ./target/release/nsticky list                      # List all sticky windows ./target/release/nsticky toggle-active             # Toggle sticky state of the active window ./target/release/nsticky stage <window_id>         # Move a sticky window to the "stage" workspace ./target/release/nsticky stage --all               # Move all sticky windows to the "stage" workspace ./target/release/nsticky stage --list              # List all currently staged windows ./target/release/nsticky stage --active            # Move the active sticky window to the "stage" workspace ./target/release/nsticky unstage <window_id>       # Move a staged window back to the current active workspace ./target/release/nsticky unstage --all             # Move all staged windows back to the current active workspace ./target/release/nsticky unstage --active          # Move the active staged window back to the current active workspace
 ```

 You can also set up a shortcut in `niri`: